 During the 2000's, GCDC secured grants to partner with NJ After 3 to greatly increase its school age services.
 New collaborations in the 2010's with Head Start and Grow NJ Kids is increasing quality standards and supporting early child staff in their education goals.
 New building improvements, outdoor playground upgrades and assessment and curriculum supported endorsement of a three star rating with Grow NJ Kids.

-Today, GCDC enjoys partnerships with The County of Gloucester, the Glassboro School District, the United Way of Gloucester County, Gateway Head Start, Pincus Family Foundation, Work First New Jersey, New Jersey Cares for Kids, Grow NJ Kids, Rutgers SRCCRC, Big Brothers Big Sisters, Rowan University Office of Volunteerism, Coalition of Infant Toddler Educators, NJAEYC, Child Care Food Program, Glassboro Thrift Village, Southern Regional Child Care Resource Center/EIRC, the Food Bank of South Jersey, Rite Aid Kids Count and the State of NJ Juvenile Justice Commission.
+Today, GCDC enjoys partnerships with The County of Gloucester, the Glassboro School District, the United Way of Gloucester County, Pincus Family Foundation, Work First New Jersey, New Jersey Cares for Kids, Grow NJ Kids, Rutgers SRCCRC, Big Brothers Big Sisters, Rowan University Office of Volunteerism, Coalition of Infant Toddler Educators, NJAEYC, Child Care Food Program, Glassboro Thrift Village, the Food Bank of South Jersey, Rite Aid Kids Count.
+Albertson's Nourishing Neighbors, Women United, Bullock Garden Project, the Southwest Council, NJ Association for Infant and Early Mental Health and the State of NJ Juvenile Justice Commission.

-Glassboro Child Development Centers will celebrate its 50th Anniversary in June 2019
+Glassboro Child Development Centers celebrated its 50th Anniversary during the 2019-2020 school year!